mariakuz/mariakuz.github.io/_posts/2017-05-12-UPB-promo-director.md

 </div>
 <br/>

-In the spring, I was voted to become the Promotions Director of the University Programming Board (UPB) at Case Western Reserve University (CWRU).
+In the spring, I became the Promotions Director of the University Programming Board (UPB) at Case Western Reserve University (CWRU).
 UPB uses a portion of the Student Activity Fee (just under half a million dollars) to fund campus events for undergraduate students.
 Our previous promotions director had focused the role on overseeing the creation of posters to promote events.
 When I was previously a co-chair, I created a poster series and marketing campaign for our weekly concert night.
 I loved it and wanted to be more involved.

 Last February, UPB sent three members to the National Association of Campus Activities (NACA), a conference for members of college activities boards.
 There, we attended breakout sessions and looked for future event ideas at a vendor fair.
 Talking to students across the country, from a variety of schools, I learned how lucky UPB was to have a budget this large for a student body of our size.
 Apparently, our budget was on par with Ohio State University’s, a school 10 times larger than ours.
 However, I began to realize that our campus was different from theirs.
 Students didn’t get excited for a magician, come together for homecoming, or attend foam parties thrown by the school.